tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 There's a point at which experimenting with the free Swagger UI tooling hits a wall, and you'll need to find another way to move to the next level.
 This next level is where [SwaggerHub](https://swaggerhub.com) from [Smartbear](https://smartbear.com/) comes in.
 SwaggerHub provides a complete solution for designing, managing, and publishing documentation for your API in ways that will simplify your life as an API technical writer.

 More than 15,000 software teams across the globe use SwaggerHub.
-As the OpenAPI spec becomes more of an industry standard for API documentation, SwaggerHub's swagger-specific tooling becomes essential.
+As the OpenAPI spec becomes more of an industry standard for API documentation, SwaggerHub's swagger-specific tooling can be essential.

 ## SwaggerHub Intro and Dashboard